EggMannFn/Bitzen/README.md

 # Bitzen

-Bitzen is a digital service for tokenizing and managing assets on the blockchain.
-This project includes various tools and features to facilitate the creation, management, and exchange of digital tokens.
+Bitzen is a digital service for training and learning about blockchain.
+This project includes basic tools and features to facilitate the learning and exchange of digital tokens.

 ## Features

-- **Token Management**: Create and manage digital tokens easily.
+- **Free**: The project is free and it's there NOT to be used but to be modified for learning purposes.
-- **Blockchain Integration**: Seamless integration with blockchain networks for secure transactions.
+- **Top Coins**: As basic as the project is, it contains the five top coins.
 - **User Management**: Comprehensive user management system including registration, authentication, and profile management.
-- **API Access**: Provides a robust API for interacting with the platform programmatically.
+- **Free API**: It's programmed to access limited but free api (binance and coingecko).
-- **Web Interface**: User-friendly web interface for managing tokens and user profiles.
+- **Web Interface**: User-friendly web interface for managing tokens.

 ## Installation